genomicsclass/leanpub/manuscript/eda_for_highthroughput.md

 <img src="images/R/eda_for_highthroughput-tmp-volcano_plot-1.png" title="plot of chunk volcano_plot" alt="plot of chunk volcano_plot"  />

-Many features with very small p-values but small effect sizes, as we see here, are sometimes indicative of problematic data.
+Many features with very small p-values, but small effect sizes as we see here, are sometimes indicative of problematic data.

-### p-value Histograms
+#### p-value Histograms

-Another plot we can make to get an overall idea of the results is to make histograms of p-values.
-Note that when we generate completely null data the histogram follows a uniform distribution (we will say more about this later).
+Another plot we can create to get an overall idea of the results is to make histograms of p-values.
+When we generate completely null data the histogram follows a uniform distribution (we will say more about this later).
 With our original data set we see a higher frequency of smaller p-values.

 ```r